moltude/kinda-sorta/README.md

 Improvements from kinda-sorta
 ------------------------------
 1. Multi-dimensional
-2. Reflect my values
+2. Reflect the relative importance of one aspect over another
-3. More transparent
+3. Dynamic

-4. Dynamic
+# Status
-5. Aggregate
+The project on not currently running on heroku because I needed to take the Solr server offline